PrismarineJS/mineflayer/doc/api.md

 Fires when a note block goes off somewhere.

- * `block`: a Block instance, the block at emitted the noise
+ * `block`: a Block instance, the block that emitted the noise
  * `instrument`:
    - `id`: integer id
    - `name`: one of [`harp`, `doubleBass`, `snareDrum`, `sticks`, `bassDrum`].